open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 ## Custom Hooks

 Many above functionalities are implemented by hooks, and you can also plug-in other custom hooks by modifying `custom_hooks` field.
-Here are some hooks in MMEngine and MMClassification that you can use directly, such as:
+Here are some hooks in MMEngine and MMPretrain that you can use directly, such as:

 - [EMAHook](mmpretrain.engine.hooks.EMAHook)
 - [SyncBuffersHook](mmengine.hooks.SyncBuffersHook)